anotheria/moskito/moskito-webui/README.md

 ![image](https://confluence.opensource.anotheria.net/download/attachments/21627004/moskito-webui_700px.png)

+*MoSKito-WebUI is a component of MoSKito-Essential Project, which is a part of MoSKito-Monitoring system.*

 ### What's under the hood?

 MoSKito-WebUI uses an in-house miniature action mapping framework called *ano-maf*, a set of actions and JSP's and some very basic tags.